Mostafasery/nodejs-app/README.md

 - Used Helm for monitoring setup
 - Used port-forward instead of LoadBalancer
 - Used latest tag for simplicity
-- Minimal logging added for demo
+- Add Minimal logging for demo

 ---